All Love

 Love does not always begin clearly.

 In the beginning, everything can feel intense, exciting, overwhelming.
 You feel seen, wanted, chosen.
+There is electricity.
+There is urgency.
+The other person seems to understand you in ways no one else does.

 But intensity is not the same as stability.

-And over time, the question quietly becomes:
+Over time, the question quietly becomes:

 Does this love feel safe, or does it feel uncertain?